Enclavet/knative-local-registry/README.md

 ## Name resolution

+Methods to meet the above requirement include, but are not limited to:

  1. Use Ingress to get a registry URL
     - All Knative clusters have Ingress support.
     - It's safe to assume these days that Ingress manages SSL certificates.
     - Drawback: Image URLs in Knative end user manifests all embed the current hostname.
+    - Warning: Your registry must do authentication before you create an Ingress resource for it.
  2. Use a local DNS that both your nodes and your containers resolve from.
  3. Edit nodes' /etc/hosts to resolve an in-cluster service name, and expose a host port.